Applications are open.

 Background

-As a result of colonization and the loss of traditional ways of life, AI/AN people experience higher rates of chronic diseases when compared with other racial or ethnic groups.
+As a result of colonization and the disruption of traditional ways of life, AI/AN people experience higher rates of chronic diseases when compared with other racial or ethnic groups.
 AI/ANs have the highest prevalence of Type 2 Diabetes in the United States and are twice as likely as non-Hispanic Whites to have diabetes.4 For urban AI/ANs, data from 2010-2014 shows that heart disease was the top cause of mortality.5 The prevalence of obesity, a major risk factor for developing diabetes, heart disease, stroke, and other chronic disease, has also increased dramatically in AI/AN populations over the past 30 years.6

 Similar trends can also be seen in smoking prevalence, another risk factor for developing chronic diseases.
 Among urban AI/ANs, 39.4% reported tobacco use within the past month, compared to 27.6% of NHW.5 Tobacco cessation can significantly lower the risk of developing chronic diseases related to smoking.
 Smoking is one of the leading preventable causes of disease and mortality and smoking cessation can improve overall health status and life expectancy at any age.7